History of Leighton House

 The Arab Hall extension: 1877-81

-Leighton travelled to Turkey in 1867, to Egypt in the following year and to Syria in 1873.
-On each of these trips he collected textiles, pottery and other objects that were later to be displayed in his house.
+Leighton often travelled and on trips to Turkey in 1867, to Egypt in the following year and to Syria in 1873, he collected textiles, pottery and other objects that were later to be displayed in his house.
 However, the trip to Damascus in 1873 laid the foundations for the wonderful collection of tiles that line the walls of the Arab Hall extension.
 Further examples were collected for Leighton by others, including the explorer and diplomat, Sir Richard Burton.
 In 1877, Leighton began the construction of the Arab Hall.
 This was an ambitious and costly undertaking.
 The main inspiration was an interior contained in a 12th-century Sicilio-Norman palace called La Zisa at Palermo in Sicily.
 Aitchison and Leighton brought together a group of their contemporaries to contribute to the project; the potter William De Morgan, the artworker Walter Crane, the sculptor Edgar Boehm and the artist and illustrator Randolph Caldecott were all involved.
 The mosaics and marbles and skilled craftsmen were all sourced in London, although Crane’s design for the gold mosaic frieze was made up in Venice and shipped to the site in sections.
 The collection of tiles, mostly from Damascus and mostly dating from the end of the 16th and beginning of the 17th century are as important as any collection of tiles held in the UK.

 The winter studio: 1889-90